 In Sockbaby Part 3, Sockbaby's plot was wrapped up, and he left for heaven or another universe or something.
 He doesn't appear at all in Sockb4by, which just focuses on the further adventures of Ronnie and Burger.

-Other than being her TGWTG handle, have you ever heard The Nostalgia Chick being called her username of "The Dudette"?
-Even the url on the website was changed to "Team N Chick".
+Other than being her TGWTG handle, have you ever heard The Nostalgia Chick being called her username of "The Dudette?"
+Even the url on the website was changed to "Team NChick."
+And then she dropped the moniker and just goes by Lindsay Ellis.

 The title of The Joker Blogs originally referred to The Joker's treatment tapes at Arkham Asylum being put up on YouTube (something the Joker planned to occur) in a 'blog' format, occasionally featuring updates with tasks for the 'goons' (fans) to do.
 As of the end of the First Season (around the start of the "Find Patient 4479" arc words), this is no longer the case since the episodes afterwards are in less of a 'blog' format and focus more on the plot.